LoopKit/looptips/docs/data/health.md

 At a minimum, you will need these HealthKit settings:

-Loop
+*Loop*

 * insulin data: read and write
 * carbohydrate data: read and write
 * blood glucose data: read and write

-Dexcom App
+*Dexcom* App

-* blood glucose data: write (if you have this disabled, Loop will still function but will not display blood glucose values older than 3 hours old)
+* blood glucose data: write (if you have this disabled, *Loop* will still function but will not display blood glucose values older than 3 hours old)

-You can always check your HealthKit settings for by opening the Health App, clicking on *Sources* at the bottom bar, and then clicking on the app's name you are interested in, for example Loop.
+You can always check your HealthKit settings by opening the Health App, clicking on *Sources* at the bottom bar, and then clicking on the app's name you are interested in, for example, Loop.

 ![Health App](../img/healthapp.jpg){width="350"}
 {align="center"}

-Potential conflicts can arise when third-party apps are granted access to HealthKit permissions that may interfer with Loop's specified data permissions.
-For example, carbohydrate data is stored in Nightscout and Spike for some users...you wouldn't want to enable Spike app to write duplicate carbohydrate entries that Loop would be reading.
+Potential conflicts can arise when third-party apps are granted access to HealthKit permissions that may interfere with Loop's specified data permissions.
+For example, carbohydrate data is stored in *Nightscout* and Spike for some users...you wouldn't want to enable *Spike* app to write duplicate carbohydrate entries that Loop would be reading.
 Therefore, you should disable other apps from writing carbohydrate data to HealthKit so that Loop does not read those other entries unintentionally.
-Also good practice, because carbohydrate entries in HealthKit that were created by non-Loop apps will not be able to customize carbohydrate absorption times nor be edited later if you needed.
+Also, good practice, because carbohydrate entries in HealthKit that were created by non-Loop apps will not be able to customize carbohydrate absorption times nor be edited later if needed.

 ## Your use of Health App